Admission Standards & English Proficiency

 - Earn one of the following scores/grades:

 - ACT English subscore of 22 or higher

 - SAT Evidence-Based Reading and Writing (EBRW) of 600 or higher

 - GCSE/IGCSE grade of A, B or C on the English exam

 - HKDSE grade of 5 on the English Language Core Subject exam

-- Completion of the program at DU’s English Language Center, including the LAUNCH curriculum
+- Complete the program at DU’s English Language Center, including the LAUNCH Curriculum

 If you are a transfer student from another college or university, you may be exempt from English proficiency testing requirements if you have completed 30 semester hours of transferable credit from a school where English is the universal language of instruction.

 Are you worried about meeting our English proficiency requirement?
 You can still apply for Undergraduate Admission and you may be accepted to the University through English Conditional Admission.
 If you are accepted through ECA, you will be required to study at our English Language Center full-time until you have successfully completed intensive English through the Advanced Level at the University of Denver's English Language Center.
 Students who fulfill their English proficiency requirements through the English Language Center will begin their degree program by successfully completing 12 credits in the LAUNCH Curriculum.
 Typically, this means you will need to complete two to four quarters of full-time study in English before you can enroll in a degree program.
 Each quarter is ten weeks long.

 We like to see you’ve challenged yourself and achieved success in subjects like English, math, social studies, science and foreign languages.
 The best applicants can show they’ve surpassed the bare minimum and taken advantage of their academic opportunities.
 That’s what you’ll be expected to do here at DU, and we want to see that you have the drive and ability to succeed at the highest levels.